 Steam Deck display demystified: Exploring resolution and scaling filters

-The Steam Deck is one of the most popular handheld gaming devices, especially as an alternative to the Nintendo Switch for those who want to play their library of Steam games while on the go.
+The Steam Deck is one of the most popular handheld gaming devices, especially as an alternative to the Nintendo Switch for those who have a library of Steam games they can play on the go.
 But how do its display capabilities fare?
-Understanding the resolution and scaling filters can help you to optimize your gaming experience, whether you’re playing handheld or docked.
-Here’s everything you need to know about the Steam Deck’s resolution.
+Understanding resolution and scaling filters can help you to optimize your gaming experience, whether you’re playing handheld or docked.

 JUMP TO KEY SECTIONS